Malcolm Glazer: Tampa Bay Buccaneers

-In January 2009, Glazer and his family hired Raheem Morris as head coach of the Buccaneers, making him the youngest head coach in the National Football League upon his appointment.
+In January 2009, Glazer and his family hired Raheem Morris as head coach of the Buccaneers, making him the youngest head coach in the NFL upon his appointment.
 In addition, the family named longtime Director of Pro Personnel Mark Dominik as the fourth general manager in club history.
 Morris went 17–31 as a head coach and was fired after three seasons.
-The fact that the Bucs lost their final 10 games of the 2011 season was a likely contributor to the decision.
+The fact that the Buccaneers lost their final 10 games of the 2011 season was a likely contributor to the decision.

 On January 27, 2012, Glazer and his family hired long-time Rutgers University head coach Greg Schiano as the ninth head coach in franchise history.
 Schiano only lasted two seasons, being fired following a disappointing 4–12 season in 2013.
 Mark Dominik was also fired at that time, lasting five seasons.
 During his tenure the team compiled a record of 28–52, which included only one winning season.

 Glazer devoted a significant amount of time working to make the organization more fan-friendly by greatly increasing fan activities at Buccaneers home games through the expansion of the club's community relations and special events departments.
 His mandate to enhance the team's visibility in the community was reflected through increased appearances by Buccaneer players, coaches, cheerleaders and front office officials in recent years.
 Since 1999, the team has also coordinated with the Glazer Family Foundation to host "Gameday for Kids", a program that has hosted over 13,000 underprivileged youth at Buccaneers home games, giving them an opportunity to spend pregame moments on the playing field and to cheer on the Buccaneers from exclusive seats in Raymond James Stadium.

 Manchester United

 Glazer acquired ownership of Manchester United F.C. in a £790m takeover by gradually buying out United shareholders between 2003 and 2005.
 Glazer's takeover was protested by a large portion of United's fans due to concerns about the use of the club's financial reserves and the taking on of large amounts of debt.
-When Glazer suffered a stroke in April 2006, his sons Joel and Avram took over the day-to-day running of the club, and his family continued to control the club following his death in 2014.
+Despite transferring the borrowing costs of purchasing the club on to Manchester United’s books, Glazer continued to collect dividend payments and continued with his children after his passing.
+His family has not paid down any of the principal debt nor made any investments in to the infrastructure of Manchester United prompting continued protests over the Glazer ownership and calls for the family to sell its shares.
+Since When Glazer suffered a stroke in April 2006, his sons Joel and Avram took over the day-to-day running of the club, and his family continued to control the club following his death in 2014.
 Their 90% stake in the club was split equally among Glazer's six children.